bondarukoleh/patterns_js/cleanCode/info.md

 **Liskov substitution principle**
 The Liskov substitution principle states that types should be able to be replaced by their subtypes without altering the reliability of the program.

+**Interface segregation principle**
+The interface segregation principle is concerned with keeping interfaces highly cohesive, engaged in only one task or a set of tasks that are highly related.
+It states that no client should be forced to depend on methods that it does not use.

+**Dependency inversion principle**
+ - High-level modules should not depend on low-level modules.
+Both should  depend on abstractions (that is, interfaces);
+ - Abstractions should not depend on details.
+Details (such as concrete implementations) should depend on abstractions;

+Our abstractions should be separated (decoupled) in such a way that we can easily change low-level implementation details at a later date without having to refactor all of our code.
+The dependency inversion principle, in its second point, suggests that we do this via intermediary abstractions through which the high-level modules can interface with the low level details.
+These intermediary abstractions are sometimes known as adapters, as they adapt a low-level abstraction for consumption by a high-level abstraction.
+As we design and build abstractions, it's useful to create a dependency graph.
+They are a useful way to explore the true complexity of your code, and can often highlight areas of possible improvement.
+Most importantly, they let us observe where, if anywhere, our low-level implementations (details) impact our high-level abstractions.

+**The abstraction principle**